TwoPizza9621536/Codesnippets/_posts/2021-01-21-type-number-of-characters-into-a-file.markdown

 ## Fortran

 For Fortran 90 may be compatible with later fortran.
-This is in Fortan 2008 highlighting.
+This is in Fortran 2008 highlighting.

-{% highlight fortan linenos=table %}
+{% highlight fortran %}
 !
 Entry Point
 !
 This is similar to Pascal
 program Printchara